Biography: Rich DeVos

 Born March 4, 1926, in Grand Rapids, Michigan; died peacefully at his Ada, Michigan, home on September 6, 2018.

 Married February 1953, to the former Helen J. Van Wesep of Grand Rapids, who passed away October 18, 2017.
-They have one daughter and three sons, 16 grandchildren, and several great-grandchildren.
+They have four children (Dick DeVos, Dan DeVos, Cheri DeVos-Ehmann, and Doug DeVos), 16 grandchildren, and several great-grandchildren.

 Graduated from Grand Rapids Christian High School

 Rich DeVos co-founded Amway in 1959 and was company president until his retirement in 1993.
 He was also senior chairman of the Orlando Magic.

 He was one of the world’s most successful entrepreneurs, author of five books, a much-in-demand inspirational and motivational speaker, a community and political leader, and, with his late wife Helen, a generous philanthropist.

 In 1949, DeVos and Jay Van Andel, his friend since attending Grand Rapids Christian High School together in the late 1930s, started a highly successful business as independent distributors for Nutrilite.
 The California manufacturer of vitamins used a person-to-person direct-selling approach that DeVos and Van Andel adopted when starting Amway from their Ada, Michigan, homes in 1959.
 They refined a direct selling method of offering individuals the opportunity to build a business of their own that became the model for scores of direct selling companies and was the start of a major worldwide direct selling industry.